Proposed expungements of the impeachments of Donald Trump

-A proposal has been floated by some Republican members of the United States House of Representatives of having the Republican-led House vote to adopt a resolution to "expunge" the two impeachments of 45th and current 47th U.S. president Donald Trump, a Republican.
-Both his impeachments happened during the first of his two nonconsecutive terms.
-Trump himself called for such the adoption of such resolutions.
+In the 2020s, a proposal has been floated by Republican members of the United States House of Representatives and United States Senate to have one of the chambers vote to adopt a resolution to "expunge" one or both of the two impeachments of U.S. president Donald Trump, a Republican.
+Both of Trump's impeachments occurred in the first of his two nonconsecutive terms.
+Trump himself has called for the adoption of such resolutions.
 In June 2023, the effort received support from then-Speaker Kevin McCarthy.
+No such resolutions, however, have yet been adopted.
+In 2026, Trump and his allies renewed efforts to have his impeachments declared expunged.
+House Speaker Mike Johnson dubbed it "a priority".

 There is no precedent of the House voting to expunge a federal impeachment.
-Legal, political experts, and historians have expressed skepticism as to the impact and significance that such a vote would have.
+Legal, political experts, and historians expressed skepticism as to the impact and significance that such a vote would have.
 Many have argued that such a vote could only be symbolic and would have little or no legal effect, while some differing opinions have argued that there is nothing to preclude Congress from revoking a previous impeachment action.
 Many commentators have characterized the proposal as an attempt by Republicans to delegitimize Trump's impeachments in the public's recollection.